THE THINKING EQUESTRIAN

 Which is the correct diagonal?

 In some disciplines, such as dressage, there is no correct diagonal.
-But it is customary to rise when the horse's outside shoulder comes forward.
+But it is customary to rise when the horse's outside shoulder comes forward (the shoulder closest to the wall or rail).

 Why bother changing diagonals?